rycolab/aclpub2/README.md

 - speaker_name: "Speaker name as it should appear, e.g., Jane Doe"
   institution: "Speaker's institution name as it should appear, e.g., University of California Berkeley, USA"
   title: "The title of the talk."
-  abstract_file: "Path to the abstract's LaTeX file relative to the invited_talks/ directory, e.g., invited_talks/jane_doe_abstract.tex"
+  abstract_file: "Path to the abstract's LaTeX file relative to the invited_talks/ directory, e.g., jane_doe_abstract.tex"
-  bio_file: "Path to the bio's LaTeX file relative to the invited_talks/ directory e.g., invited_talks/jane_doe_bio.tex"
+  bio_file: "Path to the bio's LaTeX file relative to the invited_talks/ directory e.g., jane_doe_bio.tex"
-  photo: "Path to the speaker's photo, relative to the invited_talks/ directory e.g., invited_talks/jane_doe_photo.jpg"
+  photo: "Path to the speaker's photo, relative to the invited_talks/ directory e.g., jane_doe_photo.jpg"
   date: "Day of the invited talk, e.g., Mon, March 18, 2024"
   time: "Time of the invited talk, e.g., 09:00 -- 10:00"
   location: "Location of the invited talk, e.g., Room A"